Mahendravarman I

-Mahendravarman I (600–630 CE) was a Pallava emperor who ruled the Southern portion of present-day Andhra region and Northern regions of what forms present-day Tamil Nadu in India in the early 7th century.
-He was a scholar, painter, architect, musician.
+Mahendravarman I (reigned 590–630) was a Pallava emperor who ruled over realm covering the southern portions of present-day Andhra region and northern regions of what forms present-day Tamil Nadu in India, in the early 7th century.
+He was a scholar, a painter, an architect and a musician.
 He was the son of Simhavishnu, who defeated the Kalabhras and re-established the Pallava kingdom.

-During his reign, the Chalukya king Pulakeshin II attacked the Pallava kingdom.
-The Pallavas fought a series of wars in the northern Vengi region, before Mahendravarma decimated his chief enemies at Pullalur (according to Pallava grants at Kuram, Kasakudi and Tadantottam).
-Although Mahendravarma saved his capital, he lost the northern provinces to Pulakeshin.
+During his reign, the Chalukya monarch Pulakeshin II attacked the Pallava realm.
+The Pallavas fought a series of wars in the northern Vengi region, before Mahendra-varman decimated his chief enemies at Pullalur (according to Pallava grants at Kuram, Kasakudi and Tadantottam).
+Although Mahendra-varman saved his capital, he lost the northern provinces to Pulakeshin.
 Tamil literature flourished under his rule, with the rise in popularity of Tevaram written by Appar and Sambandhar.
 Mahendravarman I was the author of the play Mattavilasa Prahasana which is a Sanskrit satire.
-During his period "Bhagwatajjukam", another satire (prahasan), was written by Bodhayan.
-King Mahendravarman mentioned this on a stone inscription in Mamandur along with his own Mattavilas Prahasan.
+During his period "Bhagavadajjukam", another satire (prahasanam), was written by Bodhayana.
+King Mahendravarman mentioned this on a stone inscription in Mamandur along with his own Mattavilasa Prahasanam.

-Mahendravarma was succeeded to the throne by his more famous son Narasimhavarman I in 630 CE.
+Mahendra-varman was succeeded to the throne by his more famous son Narasimhavarman I in 630 CE.